 2 - Susan Mader Brown

 Dr. Susan Mader Brown, a member of Notre-Dame-de-la-Consolata parish since moving to Montreal in 2018 to be closer to her daughter and grand-daughter, is a Nova Scotian by birth but spent her professional career in Ontario, primarily in London, as professor of Religious Studies at King's University College at Western University and as part-time professor of Theology at St. Peter's Seminary.
 She has represented the CCCB in national ecumenical dialogues with the United and Anglican Churches.
 She participated in diocesan preparations for the 2023-2024 Synod and is currently a member of the Steering Committee preparing for the diocesan Synod.
-She is also preparing to participate in SASMAD's ministry and sings with the Chorale du Gesù.
+She also participates in SASMAD's ministry and sings with the Chorale du Gesù.

 3 - Fernando Castro